Hiker-Hope/Doggo-Swiper/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A Doggo Swiper to practice animations
+A Stories Swiper to practice animations